 Academic outcomes are not the most important thing in any life, but so many children slip through the radar at school and miss out on expanding their knowledge and skills.
 At home, children can get the attention they need to progress in their chosen tasks.

-9. With Homeschool, There’s More Time to Spend in Nature, Being Active, and Going on Holiday.
+9. Without School in your Daily Routine, There’s More Time for Spending in Nature, Being Active, and Going on Holiday.

 You can go to the beach or on holiday when it best suits your family, outside of school holiday crowds and price hikes.
 Learning never stops, so you don’t have to stay at home cooped up in a school room, either.
 You can let your kids sleep for the hours that they need to, or can cancel all plans and get outside amongst nature when perfect weather or an amazing event arrives, if it suits your family.